BCDevOps/devops-platform-workshops/openshift-201/pipelines.md

 ## Triggers
 As mentioned before triggers can be used to automatically start a pipeline.
 An example of this is a git web hook (triggering the pipeline when a merge request happens).

-Triggers consist of the following main resources.
+Triggers consist of the following main resources: TriggerBinding, TriggerTemplate and EventListener.
+The following example source code can be found [here](https://github.com/bcgov/pipeline-templates/blob/main/tekton/base/triggers/trigger-maven-build.yaml).

 ### TriggerBinding
 Trigger Bindings extract field from an event payload and stores them as parameters.